Planting and Growing Moonflowers

 Special Features

 Gorgeous, graceful, and fragrant, moonflowers provide an atmosphere of romance and mystery wherever you grow them.
-They are a tender perennial vine but often grown annually, depending on the region.
+They are a tender perennial vine but are often grown annually, depending on the region.
 Learn how to plant, grow, and care for moonflowers.

 If you search online for moonflowers, one of the first things you’ll notice is little agreement on what a moonflower is.
 Both plants of the Datura genus and members of the Ipomoea genus go by the common name of moonflower, as well as tropical white morning glory and moon vine.